How to Block Third-Party Cookies in Microsoft Edge

 Allow or block third-party cookies in Edge

 On the left menu, select Privacy, search, and services.
-You will see a section for Tracking prevention.
+Look for the Tracking prevention section.

-Here are the three modes you can choose:
+Here are the three modes you can choose from:

 - Basic: Blocks known harmful trackers but allows most cookies.